hcleon4849/CS571-Projects/GenA/Blockchain/TokenGPT/README.md

 # TokenGPT
-TokenGPT is an AI-powered chatbot designed to assist with token engineering.
-It leverages the ChatGPT API, Retrieval-Augmented Generation (RAG), and function calling capabilities to provide comprehensive insights and analysis for decentralized economies.
+An AI-powered chatbot called TokenGPT was created to help with token engineering.
+It provides thorough insights and analysis for decentralized economies by utilizing the ChatGPT API, Retrieval-Augmented Generation (RAG), and function calling capabilities.

 # Setup Instructions
 ## Step 1: Clone the Repository